HugoNjb/autoERP/UserManual.md

 In case you choose to not filter or epoch during the [settings prompt](#11-settings), this prompt might differ.

-#### 1.4 Files path
+### 1.4 Files path

 1) The script will then ask you to select the folder containing all the files you want to load. **It does not matter if this folder contains sub-folders.
 It will take that into account and copy the folder-tree when saving the filtered and epoched .set files.**
-It will search for the files finishing by what you input in the first line of the [Parameters prompt](#12-parameters).
+It will search for the files finishing by what you input in the first line of the [parameters prompt](#12-parameters).

 2) In the same fashion, if you decided to re-specify your triggers based on .mrk files, it will ask you the folder there are in.
 **The script will automatically link the .mrk files to their raw counter-part based on their names.
 The file names need to be identical.
 If not, the .mrk files that could not be found by the script will be listed in the log.txt file at the end of processing.**

 3) Enter the folder where you want you filtered and epoched file to be saved.
-These files will have the same names and sub-folder tree as your raw files, but with the suffix you input during the [Parameters prompt](#12-parameters).
+These files will have the same names and sub-folder tree as your raw files, but with the suffix you input during the [parameters prompt](#12-parameters).

-#### 1.5 Subject specific analyses
+### 1.5 Subject specific analyses

 ![](Screenshots/4.png)